sk-Prime/Pycker/README.md

 ![Manual Image](https://github.com/sk-Prime/Pycker/blob/master/Pycker/Pycker%20Manual_files/image001.png)

 Pycker is a python tkinter based color picker tool.
 Tkinter has no mouse tracking system outside a widget.
-So in this software we use a invisible toplevel window to get the mouse coordination (x,y).
+So in this software we use an invisible toplevel window to get the mouse coordination (x,y).
 To get color value we used Pillow library to take a screenshot, and load that screenshot image to get pixel value from mouse coordination.

 ## Requirements